This article explains how to encrypt and decrypt email messages.

 After your email is sent you'll see the following message at the bottom of your screen.

-b.
-If your recipient is not in your PGP keyring, your message will be sent using Password Protected Messages (PPM encryption) and you'll see a pop up window.
+If there is no PGP key available for the recipient, your message will be sent using Password Protected Messages (PPM encryption) and you'll see a pop up window.

 Decrypting a message

-Your PGP passphrase is by default your initial account password and we suggest changing it as soon as possible to a passphrase for security reasons.
+- Your PGP passphrase is by default your initial account password and we suggest changing it as soon as possible to a separate passphrase for security reasons.

-a.
-You may also want to check the box labeled 'Remember my PGP passphrase until I log out' so you don't have to enter your PGP passphrase for each encrypted email you open within your email session
+- You may also want to check the box 'Remember my PGP passphrase until I log out' so you don't have to enter your PGP passphrase for each encrypted email you open within your email session.